banjocat/SqlToCpp/README.md

 # CppSimpleORM

-Goals.
+This was created to help bridge that gap of a legacy project that uses SQLite.

+What this -WILL- accomplish
+* Convert a SQLite3 schema into a C++ structure
-1. Takes a SQLite3 database and creates C++ structures
+* Takes a SQLite3 database and creates C++ structures
-2. Creates callbacks using the sqlite3 API to use structures
+* Creates callbacks using the sqlite3 API to use structures
-3. Automatically joins tables.
+* Automatically joins tables.

 To start have a schema.